We’ve spent many an hour, discussing and deliberating (remotely), our own digital content strategy.

 The widespread arrival of the coronavirus means we’re in such an unprecedented situation, that to be honest, it’s difficult to know what the best advice is.

-I’ve observed from afar how companies (large and small) have behaved digitally during the crisis, and will continue to do so with great interest, as the epidemic intensifies.
+I’ve observed from afar how companies (large and small) have behaved digitally during the crisis, and will continue to do so with great interest, as the pandemic intensifies.

 The spread of the disease doesn’t mean that your digital content strategy has to be completely put on hold though.